rlhatcher/career-sliders/content/about/info/managers.md

 ## To set expectations across an organisation

 You may wish to formalise Career Sliders and set expectations across your organisation.
-It may be helpful in doing so to align the Career Sliders also to your company values.
+If so, you may find it helpful to align the Career Sliders to your company's values.

-Below is an example of how you might do this.
-Minimum expectations will vary from organisation to organisation and you should set these to whatever makes sense for you in your team, your department, or your organisation.
+Below is an example of how you might set expectations.
+Minimum expectations will vary from organisation to organisation.
+Set them to whatever makes sense for you in your team, your department, or your organisation.

 These, for example, would be my minimum expectations of engineers in my team.
 To give you some sense of levelling, a T6 would be equivalent to a Senior Software Engineer.